Bakudankun/qline.vim/README.md

 ## Requirement

 This plugin supports Vim version 9.0+.
-This means no supported Vim exists in the world for now.
-The very latest Vim might make use of this plugin, but it must be a temporary illusion.

-This plugin is under development along with Vim9 script, so anything can change.
-Not for daily use.
+Neovim is not supported.
+This plugin is still not released, so anything can change.

 ## Configuration